ksanjeevan/mapper-tda/README.md

 <img src="result_plots/graph.png" width="1000px"/>
 </p>

 We can see how the nodes are capturing the topology of the lion.
 For example we can clearly see that nodes 8 & 7 represent the ears, node 0 is the nose and nodes 22 & 23 the front paws.
-And as we can see below, node 29 is the fur of the tail with 27 & 28 being the back paws).
+And as we can appreciate below, node 29 is the fur of the tail with 27 & 28 being the back paws).

 <p align="center">